HIV and AIDS – Clinical and Social Perspectives

 - Post exposure prophylaxis based on the antiretroviral treatment to minimise the risk of HIV infection after potential exposure of the viral pathogen

 - Undergoing male circumcision procedure reduces the risk of HIV dissemination from the infected female partner.
-Additionally, it marks a check on other sexually transmitted diseases including, urinary tract infections and penile cancer.
+Additionally, it marks a check on other STDs including, urinary tract infections and penile cancer.

-- Use of obstructions like non-lubricated condoms and natural rubber latex sheets during oral sex reduces the risk of transmission of HIV pathogen to a considerable extent.
-However, the risk is further minimised if the healthy partner undergoes pre-exposure prophylaxis medication to cease the HIV transmission.
+- Use of obstructions like non-lubricated condoms and natural rubber latex sheets during oral activity the risk of transmission of HIV pathogen to a considerable extent.
+However, the risk is further minimized if the healthy partner undergoes pre-exposure prophylaxis medication to cease the HIV transmission.

 Impoverished provinces of the developing countries remain influenced by misconceptions due to less awareness about HIV and AIDS.
 The ethical perspectives require understanding and implementation while dealing with the HIV infected seropositivities.
 Appropriate counselling sessions are required for HIV infected individuals to help them develop resistance for withstanding against the incurable illness.
 AIDS infected people tend to become alcoholic or drug addicts with the gradual depletion of their immune system.
 With lack of awareness about the disease, they are isolated and mistreated by society leading to severe mental complications that consistently hinder management of HIV complications in the infected population.